liambll/MRI-cardiac-segmentation/README.md

 #### 2. Do you think that any other heuristic (non-machine learning)-based approaches, besides simple thresholding, would work in this case?
 Explain.
 Although pixel intensity's interquartile range (i.e majority) of blood pool in one image can overlap with that of heart muscle in other images, pixel intensity's interquartile range of blood pool and hear muscle in the same image rarely overlap.
 That means adaptive heuristic-based approaches for individual image would potential work.
 I can think of several heuristic-based approaches:
-* __Adaptive and Otsu thresholding__: Find an optimal threshold to separate pixel intensity in an image into 2 classes.
+* __Adaptive and Otsu thresholding__: Find an optimal local threshold to separate pixel intensities in an image into 2 classes.
 * __Edge detection__: Apply edge detection filters to find edges inside o-contours.
 Those edges are likely to correspond to boundaries of blood pool
 * Images of each person seems to correspond to a time-series.
 Perhaps, __object tracking__ approach might work if we manually annotate i-contour of the 1st image for each patient.